SparseLinearAlgebra/cuBool/README.md

 ### Cuda & Compiler Setup

-> Skip thia section if you want to build library with only sequential backend
+> Skip this section if you want to build library with only sequential backend
 > without cuda backend support.

 Before the CUDA setup process, validate your system NVIDIA driver with `nvidia-smi`